Delosperma sutherlandii

-Delosperma sutherlandii is a dwarf perennial plant, native to South Africa.
+Delosperma sutherlandii is a dwarf perennial plant, native to South Africa (KwaZulu-Natal, Gauteng, Mpumalanga, Limpopo, North West Province).
 It forms a dense lawn with abundant, long-lasting flowering.
 It will reach sizes of 60 cm in diameter and approximately 10–15 cm tall, with possibly the largest flowers of its type.

 Cultivation and uses

 It can be cultivated in a wide range of areas with a Mediterranean climate.

+This plant is also in a lot of collections, where cultivation is done with them on a regular basis.